digideskio/app_base/readme.md

 * CoffeeScript (enhancing)
 * Susy (for grids/layout)
 * Light ruby back-end (for who knows what)
+* Light tests (rspec/capybara)

 ## Upcoming

+* Some kinda CI/Build passing thingy
-* Has Tests! (rspec/some phantom view/screengrabbing thing)
+* More Tests! (rspec/some phantom view/screengrabbing thingy)

 ## Other
 * Use MarkDown for blog posts